So you have done your research and have a few target keywords in mind…now what?

 Wait a minute…what is a keyword, exactly?

 Keyword research helps to guide which topics are strategic to cover for your audience.
-You want a keyword that is searched enough times per month to make it worth writing about, but not such a difficult (i.e. competitive) keyword that you are not going to be able to end up in the top of the Google search results.
+You want a keyword that has high enough search volume per month that it worth writing about, but low enough difficulty that there is a decent chance you can end up on page one of the Google search results for that keyword.

 The goal is always to be on page one for the keyword that you’re targeting.
 There are ten answers that Google offers on page one and you want to be one of those top ten suggestions to click on.
 Most people don’t scroll past page one when searching online for information.